 Gunpowder goes so nicely with so many different things.

 Gunpowder or milaga podi is hugely popular in southern India.
 What makes this podi ‘gunpowder’ is the use of a lot of dried chillies.
 The spicy powder is so versatile.
-It can be sprinkled over dosas and it is awesome stirred into rice with a little oil or ghee.
+It can be sprinkled over dosas and it is awesome stirred into rice with a little oil or ghee just like this.
 Try it as a dry dip for homemade idlis and you’ll be happy you did.

 Many south indian spice masalas use the same ingredients and are stirred into curries.
 These are usually ground a little finer than a gunpowder.